 Environment Base URL Production https://api.creem.ioTest Mode https://test-api.creem.io

-production endpoint with test mode enabled (or vice versa) will result in
+test mode enabled (or vice versa) will result in errors.

 API Keys

 Test and production environments use different API keys.
 You can find both keys in the Developers section .
-Make sure to toggle Test Mode in the navigation bar.
+Make sure to toggle Test Mode in the bottom of the left sidebar.

 # .env.local